John Yeon Lecture Series

 The John Yeon Studio

-The Yeon Center will create and sponsor major design studios in the Urban Architecture Program of the School of Architecture and Allied Arts in Portland.
+The Yeon Center will create and sponsor major design studios in the Urban Architecture Program of the College of Design in Portland.
 The studios will examine sites and ideas that can influence the future of the city or region.
 They will be taught with an interdisciplinary team of designers, policymakers, and communications professionals.
 The studios’ goals will be to develop design solutions that serve the highest public values; and to craft effective strategies for advancing those solutions through the necessary economic, political, and civic constituencies.
 The inaugural Yeon Studio collaborated with Metro and Oregon City to investigate future uses of the now-defunct Blue Heron Mill site adjacent to Willamette Falls.

 Below is a slideshow version of the John Yeon Center’s studio book, Willammette Falls Legacy: Building a Post-Industrial Landscape.